General Questions / FAQ

 A mandate and a power of attorney based on it can, in principle, be revoked at any time.

-Our fees are generally calculated on the basis of the time spent.
+Our fees are generally based on the time required.
 It is therefore important that you prepare well for the respective meetings.
 Here is a useful link for preparation.

-We set the hourly rate according to the type of mandate (value of interest, urgency, etc.) and the client’s situation.
-We use the following basic rates as a starting point:
+We set the hourly rate according to the nature of the mandate (value of interests, urgency, etc.) and the client’s situation.
+We assume the following basic rates:

 • Guido Schmidhäusler, Attorney at Law, from CHF 330.00 (excl.
 VAT)